A deep dive into the HubSpot AI CRM: Features, pricing and complementary tools (2026)

 What is Smart CRM: The data foundation

 The magic isn't just that it holds all this info, but that it connects it across all of HubSpot's different products (or "Hubs").
-Every single AI feature, whether it's writing a marketing email or trying to guess which lead will close, is fueled by the data in this central system.
-This is probably the platform's biggest selling point, but it's also a hint at its biggest limitation: it's a bit of a walled garden.
-The AI works wonders, but only if all your data is already living inside HubSpot's walls.
+Every single AI feature, whether it's writing a marketing email or helping you prioritize leads, is fueled by the data in this central system.
+This is one of the platform's biggest strengths: it creates a powerful, integrated environment where the AI works most effectively when your data is centralized within the HubSpot platform.

 What is Breeze AI: The intelligence layer